Bourbon & Branch

 Getting In

-Reservations open several weeks in advance and popular slots go fast.
-Weeknight early evenings are easiest.
-The 90-minute limit keeps tables turning, so plan to continue your night elsewhere.
+Reservations open several weeks in advance.
+Weeknight early evenings are easier.
+The 90-minute limit keeps tables turning.
 Rideshare is the easiest way in.
 Powell Street BART is a ten-minute walk.

-If you don’t have a reservation, walk to the Library at 501 Jones, use the password “books,” and take your chances on space.
+Without a reservation, walk to the Library at 501 Jones, use the password “books,” and check for space.

 Explore Nearby